 A completely new approach and mechanism to treating renal (kidney) cancer

-Orellanine is a highly kidney selective natural substance from certain mushrooms.
+Orellanine is a highly kidney selective natural toxin from certain mushrooms (Cortinarious species).
 The substance selectively affects and destroys a certain type of cells in the kidney, the tubular cells.
-The two most common types of renal cancer, clear cell renal cancer and papillary caner, originates from these cells.
+The two most common types of renal cancer, clear cell renal cancer and papillary cancer, originate from these cells.

-Oncorena is planning to take orellanine into clinical trials starting in 2020.
-The current plan is to conduct the clinical trials on clinics in Sweden enrolling patients with metastatic renal cancer in dialysis from a wide geographical area.
+Oncorena is planning to take orellanine into clinical trials in patients with metastatic renal cancer who are on chronic hemodialysis.
+The current plan is to conduct the clinical trials in clinics in Sweden enrolling patients from a wider geographical area.